Our Mission

 Results - This is not entertainment!
 We use humor, fun, and participant engagement to make a point, not to promote ourselves or to make people feel good.
 If you don't come away with new ideas, insights, or skills, we haven't done our job!

-Whether it's new-hire orientation, strategic planning, leadership development, or performance improvement, we use games, simulations, and other interactive strategies to deliver content, inspire thinking, or make a point.
+Whether it's training presenters and trainers, strategic planning, leadership development, or performance improvement, we use games, simulations, and other interactive strategies to deliver content, inspire thinking, or make a point.
 There are lots of reasons to use games.
 Here are just fifteen excerpted from our standard list of "Twelve Reasons Games are Great for Teaching."

 Twelve Reasons Games are Great for Teaching